Una Duval: Ethel Wright art collection

 In 1909 a full length portrait of Christabel Pankhurst by Ethel Wright was exhibited at "The Women's Exhibition" hosted by the Women's Social and Political Union.
 It was funded by Clara Mordan and held at the Prince's Ice Rink in Knightsbridge in May 1909.
 Duval bought the painting for 100 guineas and it remained in the family until being bequeathed by a descendent of the Duvals to the National Portrait Gallery in 2011, it was first exhibited by them in 2018.

-In 1912, the year Una Dugdale married Victor Duval, publishing her pamphlet "Love, Honour and not Obey" she, too, was painted by Ethel Wright.
+In 1912, the year Una Dugdale married Victor Duval, publishing her pamphlet "Love, Honour and not Obey", she, too, was painted by Ethel Wright.
 Wright painted a full length portrait of Una Dugdale dressed in bright jade with a background of fierce fighting cocks, entitled "The Music Room".
-This painting was first shown in London’s Stafford Gallery in the same year and has remained in the family since, being exhibited as recently as 2020 at the Pallant House Gallery, Chichester and 2024 in Now You See Us: Women Artists in Britain, 1520-1920, Tate Britain, 16 May-13 October 2024.
+This painting was first shown in London’s Stafford Gallery in the same year.
+It has remained in the family since, being exhibited as recently as 2020 at the Pallant House Gallery, Chichester and 2024 in Now You See Us: Women Artists in Britain, 1520-1920, Tate Britain, 16 May-13 October 2024.

 Ethel Wright was also responsible for the portrait which was featured on Una Duval's marriage reform pamphlet.

-Suffragette Fellowship

-After the First World War, Una Duval co-founded The Suffragette Fellowship, an organisation to preserve the memory of the militant suffrage struggle, of which she was the treasurer.
+Family

+In 1912 Una Dugdale married Victor Duval, the founder of The Men’s Political Union for Women’s Enfranchisement.
+Duval came from a middle class family, all of whom supported votes for women.
+He was the son of Ernest Charles Augustus Diederichs Duval, a German immigrant of potentially Jewish background, and suffragette Emily Hayes Duval.
+His sister Elsie, who was a fellow suffragette and wife of suffragist Hugh Franklin, was the second person to be released under the Prisoners (Temporary Discharge for Ill Health) Act 1913 (the so-called "Cat and Mouse law").
+His mother and aunt were members of the Jewish League for Women Suffrage.

+Una and Victor Duval went on to have two daughters, Diana and Elizabeth.
+She bequeathed several items relating to the suffrage movement to her family, such as paintings by fellow suffragette Ethel Wright and a WSPU sash stained with her blood.